mitya33/cfimp/README.md

 This can be done in two ways:

 - Via the `preview` argument: this should be considered preview 'lite', and will spit out in the console the data cfimp has compiled, before converting to the JSON format Contentful requires
-- Viw the `previewfile` argument: this goes a step further, and actually creates the JSON file Contentful requires that effects the import/update.
+- Via the `previewfile` argument: this goes a step further, and actually creates the JSON file Contentful requires that effects the import/update.
 Once created, you can inspect this file.

-Note: Neither argument expects a value
+(Note: Neither argument expects a value.)

 Additionally, a limit is handy in order to avoid numerous terminal screens of data.